 Technology surrounds us as more and more we sacrifice manual tasks to technology.
 Join us as we take a closer look at these newer technologies, how they “tick” and what they can do – or not do for us.
 We’ll look at everything from computers and the internet, to cell phones, social medial, “big data”, computer viruses, environmental energy sources, artificial intelligence (what it is and what it isn’t) and finally robotics and drones.
 We’ll keep things understandable and approachable and do this without any math at all.

 Dave Wasilew started his career as an electrical engineer before switching to software.
 Over the past forty years has been involved with everything from satellites to sonar, artificial intelligence and all sorts of fascinating state of the art projects.

 Thursdays, April 5 – May 10 10 AM – Noon

 Classical music of its time is often a reflection of the politics and history of those times.
 The music is the composer’s own talented means of sharing his or her thoughts and ideals.
 In this two-term course of twenty-four lessons, Prof. Robert Greenberg brings both the historical setting and the musically portrayed meaning of that history to his lively and entertaining lectures.
 From the 16th through the 20th centuries, we explore how history inspired the creation of musical works, while events, culture, and the arts give a fascinating interdisciplinary view.

 Charles (“Chuck”) Gerhan is twice retired: once as a career Naval Officer (aviator) and aeronautical engineer, and once as an attorney with NH Legal Assistance.
 Although history and political philosophy were not his professional fields, Chuck has been, and is, an avid student of both.

-Richard (“Dick”) Hesse is an amateur historian and retired educator who represents a variety of programs for LINEC, New Hampshire Humanities, OLLI and others.
+Richard (“Dick”) Hesse is an amateur historian and retired educator who presents a variety of programs for LINEC, New Hampshire Humanities, OLLI, and others.

 The World of Film